wall-garden/.github/profile/readme.md

 # Technical specs

-Currently the wall garden is built on 3 sections of wall totalizing 6m in length and almost 2m in height.
+Currently the __Wall Garden__ is built on 3 sections of wall totalizing 6m in length and almost 2m in height.

 ## Maker